GabePhilbs/cinema/readme.txt

 -- to do

  	Angular Timeline:
- 		make clicking change the current film displayed Make smoothScroll run
+ 		Make it load the film stuff and hide home stuff Make smoothScroll run
  		Set font Sizes

- 	Using Angular to fix bugs
+ 	Accordion
- 		Use angular todisplay data in the acordion
+ 		Use angular to display data in the acordion
+ 		Fix the about.director whichis only working for the first firector on the list

+ 	Forms
+ 		Convert all forms into angular

+ 		done:
+ 		make clicking change the current film displayed